eibex/reaction-light/README.md

   - `git` comes pre-installed on most Linux-based operating systems.
 On Windows, if you are not familiar with git, you can use [GitHub Desktop](https://desktop.github.com/)
 - Run `setup.py` and follow the instructions or create a `config.ini` file (example provided in `config.ini.sample`) and edit it manually:
   - Insert the token of your bot (found at: https://discord.com/developers/applications/)
+    - Make sure you enabled the **server members intent** on your bot developer page
   - Choose a prefix of your liking (default: `rl!`)
   - Set a name to appear in embed footers (default: Reaction Light)
   - URL of the footer logo (default: same as picture above)